How To Leave A Toxic Relationship: Recognizing The Signs

 Unhealthy relationships are often unstable.
 Instability can look like black-and-white thinking, patterns of love followed by avoidance, or extreme emotional shifts throughout the day.
 A person acting in an unstable manner might give you mixed messages or cause you to feel uncertain about how they might act at any given moment.

-If your partner puts down your ability to make life choices or attempts to control you in multiple ways, they might be showcasing controlling, jealous, or possessive behavior.
-Ask yourself whether your partner gets jealous of other people, tries to control your social media usage, or frequently asks you to stay home when you want to go out.
-If your partner frequently tries to control your behavior to the point of isolating you, you may be experiencing emotional abuse
+If your partner impacts your ability to make life choices or attempts to control you in multiple ways, they might be demonstrating controlling, jealous, or possessive behavior.
+Ask yourself whether your partner acts jealous of other people, tries to control your social media usage, or frequently asks you to stay home when you want to go out.
+If your partner tries to control your behavior to the point of isolating you, you may be experiencing emotional abuse.

 • Name-calling